Statistical inference for network samples using subgraph counts: Are creative brains different from less creative ones?

-To study this network sample and use the covariate $C$, we introduce a direct extension of our results to compare two network samples: \begin{Corollary}[Two-sample test] Fix a tuple of subgraphs $\F$ and two network samples $\G$ and $\G'$ generated respectively by the graphons $f$ and $f'$ and the network size sequences $n$ and $n'$.
-Then, as both $|\G|$ and $|\G'|$ tend to infinity, and if $\min(n,n')\geq2\max_{F\in'F}|F|$, we have that if $f=f'$, then
+To study this network sample and use the covariate $C$, we introduce a direct extension of our results to compare two network samples: \begin{Corollary}[Two-sample test] Fix a set of subgraphs $\F$ and two network samples $\G$ and $\G'$ generated respectively by the kernels $f$ and $f'$ and the network size sequences $n$ and $n'$.
+Then, as both $|\G|$ and $|\G'|$ tend to infinity, and if $\min(n,n')\geq2\max_{F\in\mathcal{F}}|F|$, we have that if $f=f'$, then

+and, as~\eqref{cov} applies, we can produce an unbiassed $\sqrt{|\G|+|\G'|}$-consistent and asymptotically normal estimator of $\mathrm{vec}\big({\bm\Sigma}_\F(n,n',f)\big)$, this without specifying or estimating $f$. \end{Corollary} In the following we choose to work with $\F = \{\Textedge\ \,,\Texttriangle\ ,\Textsquare\ \}$.
+We chose these for several reasons: in a simulation experiment (see Supplementary Material) we find that using these counts leads to power surpassing the best available alternative in the literature~(\citet{tang2016nonpara}, \citet{tang2016semipara}); the associated counts correspond to spectral moments of the underlying kernel~\citep{maugis2017topo}; \Textedge\ and \Texttriangle are staples of graph analysis (related to conductance, clustering, transitivity, ...) and are key network summaries throughout the literature; \Textsquare\ is one of the smallest graphs that is larger than \Textedge\ and \Texttriangle but cannot be built from copies of \Textedge\ and \Texttriangle, which reduces correlation between counts, and therefore improve power of the tests; all three are small, and there is extensive and available software to efficiently count them (e.g.,~\citet{maugis2017fast,jha2015path,pinar2016escape}.)

-and ${\Sigma}_\F(n,n',f)$ may be estimated at rate $\sqrt{|\G|+|\G'|}$ from the samples. \end{Corollary} Unfortunately, estimating ${\Sigma}_\F(n,n',f)$ requires counting subgraphs of order $2\max_{F\in\F}|F|$, making the procedure computationally intensive.
-This compels us to work with $\F \subset \{\Textedge\ \,,\Texttriangle\ ,\Textsquare\ \}$.
-Furthermore, although our estimator of ${\Sigma}_\F(n,n',f)$ is entrywise Normal, it is not Wishart as in the classical setting.
-Therefore, we have no guarantee of the estimate being positive definite, and cannot use the Hotelling's $T$-squared distribution to compute $p$-values.
-If the estimate is positive definite, we recommend ignoring the variations in ${\Sigma}_\F(n,n',f)$ and using the $\chi_{|\F|}^2$ distribution.
-If the estimate fails to be positive definite, we recommend using only the marginals.
+We note that our estimator of ${\bm\Sigma}_\F(n,n',f)$ is entrywise Normal, not Wishart as in the classical setting.
+Thus, we have no guarantee that $\widehat{\bm\Sigma}_\F(n,n',f)$ is positive definite, and cannot use the Hotelling's $T$-squared distribution to compute $p$-values.
+If the estimate is positive definite, we recommend ignoring the variations in $\widehat{\bm\Sigma}_\F(n,n',f)$ and using the $\chi_{|\F|}^2$ distribution.
+If the estimate is not positive definite, we recommend using the marginals.

-Before analyzing $\G$ using our results, we make the following test: we subsample uniformly at random and without replacement from $\G$, yielding $\G_1$ and $\G_2$ such that $\G_1\cup\G_2=\G$, and use Corollary~\ref{coro} to test for $\G_1$ and $\G_2$ being drawn from the same graphon $f$.
+Before analyzing $\G$ using our results, we make the following test: we subsample uniformly at random and without replacement from $\G$, yielding $\G_1$ and $\G_2$ such that $\G_1\cup\G_2=\G$, and use \cref{coro} to test for $\G_1$ and $\G_2$ being drawn from the same kernel $f$.
 Unless $\G$ presents characteristics that cannot be explained by our results, $\G_1$ and $\G_2$ should be indistinguishable, and we expect to see $p$-values that are uniformly distributed in $[0,1]$.